vbaconnet-ledger/developer-portal/_docs/nano-app/introduction.md

 ## Contribute
-If you want to improve the documentation you can the comment box at the bottom of each page, or open a pull request on our repository.
+If you want to improve the documentation you can the comment box at the bottom of each page, or open a pull request on our repository